scenerystack/community/docs/reference/api/sim/Toolbar.md

 # Toolbar

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/toolbar/Toolbar.ts](https://github.com/phetsims/joist/blob/main/js/toolbar/Toolbar.ts) for the most up-to-date information.

 ## Overview

 The Toolbar along the left edge of the screen with controls related to the sim or active screen.
 Currently, it